DOM Inspection Tests Are Subject to Change

 This code accesses the <div> in the shadow tree of the <lightning-lwc-parent> component in the Example section.

-The article has a screenshot that shows DOM elements in Chrome Developer Tools.
-The screenshot shows a #shadow-root document fragment, which is the top node of a component’s shadow tree.
-If you look at a Lightning web component in Chrome Developer Tools, you don’t see the #shadow-root because LWC uses a shadow DOM polyfill.
+In Chrome or Firefox Developer Tools, you see a #shadow-root document fragment when inspecting the DOM.
+This document fragment is the top node of a component’s shadow tree.
+However, if you look at a Lightning web component in Chrome Developer Tools, you don’t see the #shadow-root because LWC uses a shadow DOM polyfill, also known as synthetic shadow.
 Salesforce supports some browsers that don’t implement the Shadow DOM web standard.
 The polyfill provides a shadow DOM in these browsers.
 To find Lightning web components on the page, look for element names that contain a hyphen.
 Select the element and run $0.shadowRoot in the Console.
 A Lightning web component returns #document-fragment.